evilsoft/simply-evil-js/README.md

 ### `$ npm start`
 This is the main command used in development.
 This command does the following:

-* Clean out any old bits inside of the `site/` folder.
+* Clean out any old bits inside of the `dev/` folder.
-* Ensure that the `site/` folder exists.
+* Ensure that the `dev/` folder exists.
-* Build all assets and deposit the results in their respective folders in `site/`.
+* Build all assets and deposit the results in their respective folders in `dev/`.
 * Set up watches on your source directory and trigger rebuilds with changes.
-* Start up the development web server (note: if some files are not not found on the initial load, just refresh the browser, there is a race condition I am dealing with there :cry:).
+* Start up the development web server.

 This command can be stopped in the terminal with a simple `Ctrl+c`.
 There is a browser-sync web interface for tweaking the synchronization between browsers.
 It is available at `http://localhost:3030`.
 Read up on the browser-sync docs for all the fun you can have with it.